zackgithuboriginal/shareflow-milestone-project-3/README.md

 ### Design

 #### Design Overview
-There were two driving principles behind the design were firstly to create an environment in which there is a clear hierarchy of importance with user’s content and posts being foremost in importance and secondly to create an easily understandable and intuitive navigation and interaction interface.
+There were two driving principles behind the design of this website and these were firstly to create an environment in which there is a clear hierarchy of importance with user’s content and posts being foremost and secondly to create an easily understandable and intuitive navigation and interaction interface.

 #### Colour Scheme
 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/shareflow-primary-colour-scheme.png)
 #### Primary Colours
 These three colours are the primary colours of the website, they make up the background colours of the majority of visual elements on the page.
 The three primary colours, are, as above in the image #FFFFFF, #89A6FB and #1B263B.

 #89A6FB is used as the main branding colour of the website.
 This colour was chosen as it’s a very calm colour that wouldn’t be too distracting or too eye-catching for the user.
 As well as that, as a purple shade, when it is combined with white text it creates a minimal and in my opinion very clean aesthetic.
-This aesthetic was something that I valued and placed importance on as creating a clean interface with clear hierarchical importance was something I valued in the design of this project.
+This aesthetic was something that I valued and placed importance on as creating a clean interface that allowed for clear hierarchical importance was something I valued in the design of this project.

 #FFFFFF, or plain white was used to highlight elements that were related of central importance to the user or the page that they were on.
-For instance, on the Home page, the elements that hold the most importance to the user were, the post-filtering and sorting options as well as the posts themselves.
+For instance, on the Home page, the elements that hold the most importance to the user were the post-filtering and sorting options as well as the posts themselves.
 These elements, therefore, are primarily white, which when contrasted against #1B263B, a dark navy colour and the background colour of each page stand out very clearly and immediately pop into the eye of the user.

-As a user scrolls down the page or navigates through the website their eye is immediately drawn to the most important information and most important points of interaction which is a feature that was very important to achieve to help the user understand and feel comfortable using the site and browsing the site’s content.
+As a user scrolls down the page or navigates through the website their eye is immediately drawn to the most important information and most important points of interaction which is a feature that was very important for the website to achieve  in order to help the user understand and feel comfortable using the site and browsing the site’s content.

 ![Image of responsive page mockups](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/shareflow-topics-colour-scheme.png)

+#### Secondary colours
-#### Secondary colours in use in the site exist to create a distinction between posts relating to different topics.
-I decided to undertake this route, with a clear visual cue indication the post’s topic as I believed that it could foster an almost subconscious and very quick understanding of a post’s content and allow a user who was scrolling through the website to quickly find posts that might interest them without necessarily having to use the filtering functionality.
+The secondary colours in use in the site exist to create a distinction between posts relating to different topics.
+This decision was made in an attempt to aid the user's quick digestion of a post's basic information.
+With a clear visual cue indicating the post’s topic, I believed that an almost subconscious and very quick understanding of a post’s content could be fostered that would allow a user who was scrolling through the website to quickly find posts that might interest them without necessarily having to use the filtering functionality.

 #### Typography
 The two fonts in use on the website are Montserrat and Libre Franklin.
 These two fonts are visibly distinct although both were chosen as clean, minimal and easy to read fonts.
 Montserrat is used throughout the site in areas that needed to be highlighted and set apart in times of importance and visibility.
 It is used in navigation elements, headings and titles as well as in form elements.
-Libre Franklin on the other hand is a more visually simple font and so is used in paragraph elements and other locations where the user would be expected to read a long section of text.
+Libre Franklin on the other hand is a more visually simple font and so is used in paragraph elements and other locations where the user would be expected to read a longer section of text.

 #### Imagery
 There aren’t many images used on the website.
 Following the idea of being more of a message board than a typical social media website, the features and functionality of the website are primarily centred around the sharing of ideas and text, as opposed to the sharing of imagery.
 There are however user avatars and pictures.
 Whenever a user registers an account they are given a placeholder avatar.
 If they then go to the account page they can either choose a different avatar or enter a URL linking to an image that they wish to use.
 After they submit the form their account image will be updated and on any post that they make their image will be displayed.

-The user’s image is also displayed on the user’s account page itself, alongside some of the user’s profile statistics and information to encourage the user to create a sense of identity and ownership with the account.
+The user’s image is also displayed on the user’s account page itself, alongside some of the user’s profile statistics and information with the aim of encouraging the user to create a sense of identity and ownership with the account.
+This sense of identity would also enable different users to connect as their avatars and images will be displayed on their posts, so by scrolling down the home page it would be more akin to seeing a community of users sharing ideas than an anonymous board.

 ### Wireframes